dooco/edwinaz/README.md

 ### **Structure**

 ### **User Stories**
-GitHub issues, projects, and milestones were used to manage this story.
+The project was developed using the Agile Methodology.
+GitHub issues, projects, and milestones were used to manage user stories.
 The user stories were defined as issues and are available at: [edwinaz issues](https://github.com/dooco/edwinaz/issues?page=1&q=is%3Aissue+is%3Aopen)
-The project is available at: [edwinaz project](https://github.com/users/dooco/projects/7)
+The project is available at: [edwinaz project](https://github.com/users/dooco/projects/7).
+The numbering of issues on github does not align with user stories presented here in the documentation.
+As the project developed issues were added and to group user stories under functional headings the numbering would not follow.

 #### **Navigation**
       1. - As a user I want to be able to view the site on desktop, tablet and phone so that I can view the site with ease on each device